 Thus began my unexpected career as a boutique independent publisher focused on, but not limited to, books related to the Course.
 In 2012 I published the collected newsletter essays of the UK writer Ian Patrick: Of Course!
 How Many Lights Bulbs Does It Take to Change?
 Reflections on a Course in Miracles (now published by John Hunt / O Books).
 I also republished the hilarious classic parody of ACIM entitled A Course in Marigolds (originally published by author Michael Stillwater).
 And I've helped other Course writers publish independently in print and/or digital media.
 As my career in manuscript assessment and publishing consultations grew, I added "Literary Services" to the Fearless name.

-Then in 2015, to my great surprise, I began working formally as a literary agent, an occupation that I had once sworn never to attempt.
+Then in 2015, to my own surprise, I began working formally as a literary agent, an occupation that I had once sworn never to attempt.
 This has afforded me the opportunity to help a number of other writers, some of them Course-inspired, to be published with other houses — including Maria Felipe, Corinne Zupko, and Dana Marrocco.
-And though I publish infrequently under my own imprint, I am about to release a splendid book of prayers, Enlighten Your Life, by the French-American writer Lyna Rose.
+And though I publish infrequently under my own imprint, I've recently released a a splendid book of prayers, Enlighten Your Life, by the French-American writer Lyna Rose, and the long-awaited first book by Canadian therapist Diederik Wolsak, Choose Again.

-Live Your Happy by Maria Felipe, New World Library 2017; From Anxiety to Love by Corinne Zupko, New World 2018; THE TOP TEN LIES WE TELL OURSELVES by Dana Marrocco, PhD, Ixia Press 2018; ENLIGHTEN YOUR LIFE by Lyna Rose, Fearless Books 2018
+Live Your Happy by Maria Felipe, New World Library 2017; From Anxiety to Love by Corinne Zupko, New World 2018; THE TOP TEN LIES WE TELL OURSELVES by Dana Marrocco, PhD, Ixia Press 2018; ENLIGHTEN YOUR LIFE by Lyna Rose, Fearless Books 2018, CHOOSE AGAIN by Diederik Wolsak, Fearless Books 2018

 While I remain a sole proprietor, I also have the privilege of working with a superb group of associates who help out with the myriad offerings of Fearless Literary, including my Associate Agent Jen Listug and, behind the scenes, my ex-wife and agenting mentor Laurie Fox.